Taste Masking – There’s More Beneath the Hood than Bitterness

 Many approaches have been explored over the years to characterize and quantify the sensory attributes of APIs and drug products.
 These include non-human in-vivo models, in-vitro techniques and sensory analysis by trained subjects, as described in an earlier post.
 While many of the in-vivo and in-vitro techniques may provide an indication of a palatability issue, sensory analysis using trained subjects remains the definitive method for identifying and quantifying the attributes of APIs and drug products.

-Descriptive sensory analysis is an analytical technique used to identify and quantify the basic taste, aroma, irritation, and texture of drug actives and formulations.
-Senopsys uses the Flavor Profile descriptive method, an internationally recognized, open-source (i.e., non-proprietary) method of sensory analysis.
+Quantitative sensory analysis is an analytical technique used to identify and quantify the basic taste, aroma, irritation, and texture of drug actives and formulations.
+Senopsys uses the Flavor Profile quantitative sensory analysis method, an internationally recognized, open-source (i.e., non-proprietary) method of sensory analysis.

 In Flavor Profile analysis, the panelists separate flavor into its components, measuring the individual attributes in the order they were perceived.
 Conceptually, the initial (Time = 0) sensory data is analogous to a chromatogram depicting a complex mixture separated into its individual chemical constituents.